lkiesow/python-feedgen/readme.md

 either in the same file as SomextExtension or in `ext/someext_entry.py` which is suggested especially for large extensions.

-The parameters `atom` and `rss` tell the FeedGenerator if the extensions should only be used for either ATOM or RSS feeds.
-The default value for both parameters is true which means that the extension would be used for both kinds of feeds.
+The parameters `atom` and `rss` control if the extension is used for ATOM and RSS feeds, respectively.
+The default value for both parameters is `true` meaning the extension is used for both kinds of feeds.

 **Example: Producing a Podcast**